johncarl81/transfuse/documentation.md

 ###### @Extra

-Extras are defined by a string name and the given type and may be declared optional.
-Using this qualifier along with the IntentFactory helps enforce the contract specified by the Intent.
+Android defines Extras as data points in a Bundle.
+Extras are used to communicate from Context to Context across the Intent.
+Transfuse allows you to define Extras as injection qualifiers and takes care of the deserialization from the Bundle in the onCreate() method.
+Extras are defined by a String name, the Type and may be declared optional.
+Using the @Extra qualifier along with the IntentFactory helps enforce the contract specified by the Intent.

 The following Extra injection: